nowk/calendr.js/Readme.md

     day.month()      // the month eg. 2 (this is 1 index)
     day.year()       // the full year eg. 2014
-    day.isToday()    // returns Boolean based on whether this `Day` is today day.toDate()     // returns the day's date as a Date object day.dayOfWeek()  // the name of the day of the week, eg. Monday, Tuesday, etc... day.dayOfMonth() // the name of the day of the month, eg. January, February, etc...
+    day.isToday()    // returns Boolean based on whether this `Day` is today day.name()       // the name of the day of the week, eg. Monday, Tuesday, etc... day.monthName()  // the name of the day of the month, eg. January, February, etc...

+    day.moment       // returns the day's date as a Moment.js object

 # License